| WHY is this medicine prescribed?

 Before taking rizatriptan

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, or herbal products you are taking or plan to take.
-Be sure to mention any of the following: selective serotonin reuptake inhibitors such as citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac, Sarafem, in Symbyax), fluvoxamine, paroxetine (Paxil), and sertraline (Zoloft); and selective serotonin/norepinephrine reuptake inhibitors (SNRIs) such as duloxetine (Cymbalta), sibutramine (Meridia),and venlafaxine (Effexor).
+Be sure to mention any of the following: acetaminophen (Tylenol); antidepressants such as amitriptyline (Elavil), amoxapine (Asendin), clomipramine (Anafranil), desipramine (Norpramin), doxepin (Adapin, Sinequan), imipramine (Tofranil), nortriptyline (Aventyl, Pamelor), protriptyline (Vivactil), and trimipramine (Surmontil); aspirin and other nonsteroidal anti-inflammatory medications (NSAIDs) such as ibuprofen (Advil, Motrin) and naproxen (Aleve, Naprosyn); propranolol (Inderal); selective serotonin reuptake inhibitors such as citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac, Sarafem, in Symbyax), fluvoxamine, paroxetine (Paxil), and sertraline (Zoloft); and selective serotonin/norepinephrine reuptake inhibitors (SNRIs) such as desvenlafaxine (Pristiq), duloxetine (Cymbalta), sibutramine (Meridia), and venlafaxine (Effexor).
 Your doctor may need to change the doses of your medications or monitor you more carefully for side effects.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+If you plan to be sexually active while you are taking this medication, talk to your doctor about effective methods of birth control.
 If you become pregnant while taking rizatriptan, call your doctor.

-- you should know that this drug may make you drowsy.
-Do not drive a car or operate machinery until you know how rizatriptan will affect you.
+- you should know that rizatriptan may make you drowsy.
+Do not drive a car or operate machinery until you know how this medication will affect you.

 What SIDE EFFECTS can this medicine cause?